oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 {% imgx aligncenter assets/way-to-go-on-oci-1-end-of-article1.png 526 619 "End state - Go application running on OCI Compute Instance" "End state - Go application running on OCI Compute Instance" %}

-### Create and Configure an OCI Compute Instance
+### Create and configure an OCI Compute Instance

 OCI offers a wide range in Compute Instances -- from bare metal to virtual and from fairly small and always free to quite substantial in terms of CPU and memory resources and associated costs.
 For the purpose of this article, we can use an always free shape for the VM.
-The image selected is _Oracle Linux Cloud Developer 8_, which comes with a wide range of tools and runtimes preinstalled.
+The image selected is *Oracle Linux Cloud Developer 8*, which comes with a wide range of tools and runtimes preinstalled.
 We will need to associate the Compute Instance with a VCN (a virtual cloud network) and a public subnet -- either preexisting ones or to be created along with the new compute instance.

 A public IP address is requested for the compute instance to allow external consumers to access the HTTP endpoint on which the Go application will process requests, and also to allow an SSH connection to create and run the application in the first place.
 Note: for serious activities, use of a Bastion server or hands-off operations through automated processes is recommended.
 An SSH Key Pair is generated and associated with the VM; we need the private key half of this pair in order to establish the SSH connection to the VM.